apptainer/apptainer-userdocs/singularity_and_docker.rst

 parallel runs do not interfere.

 A writable overlay file in a SIF partition cannot be used in parallel.
-{Singularity} will refuse to run concurrently using the same SIF writable overlay partition.
+{Project} will refuse to run concurrently using the same SIF writable overlay partition.

 Dockerfile ``USER``